Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 \subsection{Quivers with at most 3 vertices}

-We will not present the full classification results in cases $n=1$ and $2$.
-In these cases, we know classification of all tame symmetric algebras, but studying periodicity of these algebras (or simple modules) may produce many exceptions.
-Moreover, it would require a case-by-case study of all tame symmetric algebras, whereas for $n\geqslant 3$, we have general classification results in $2$-regular or biregular case (see Theorem \ref{class:bireg}).

 First, note that the structure of local ($n=1$) tame symmetric algebras is well understood \cite{E90}.
 Their Gabriel quivers consist of one vertex and at most two loops (for relations we refer the reader to \cite[Theorem III.1]{E90}).
-Local tame symmetric algebras with one loop are of finite representation type (these are all periodic), whereas those with two loops, of infinite.
-Which local algebras of infinite representation type are periodic?
-We leave it as an open question, suggesting that algebras in (e) and (e') of \cite[Theorem III.1]{E90} seem to be periodic of period $4$, while for other algebras the unique simple module fails to be $4$-periodic, so these would not be GQT algebras.

 Tame symmetric algebras with $n=2$ vertices were classified by Donovan \cite[Section 2]{Don} (see also \cite[VI.8 and VII.7]{E90}).
-According to \cite[Proposition 4.3]{PS1}, those of period $4$ are given by one of the following four quivers. $ $
+According to \cite[Proposition 4.3]{PS1}, those which are GQT are given by one of the following four quivers. $ $

-$ $ As in case of local tame symmetric algebras, the problem of verifying which tame symmetric algebras with $2$ vertices are periodic of period $4$ is left for the interested reader.